 The proceeds of an auction following enforcement against a property securing a Loan are allocated in accordance with Articles 975, 976 and 977 of the Greek Civil Procedure Code, as amended by Law 4335/2015.
-As of 01.01.2016 onwards and in respect of demands for immediate payment served to the debtor after January 1st, 2016, the auction proceeds are allocated, after deduction of the enforcement expenses, for the satisfaction of the creditors in the following ranking order (the general privileges):
+As of 1 January 2016 onwards and in respect of demands for immediate payment served to the debtor after 1 January 2016, the auction proceeds are allocated, after deduction of the enforcement expenses, for the satisfaction of the creditors in the following ranking order (the general privileges):

-(a) medical and funeral expenses of the debtor and his family that arose within the last twelve (12) months prior to the day of the public auction or the declaration of bankruptcy and compensation claims (except moral damages) due to physical disability exceeding eighty percent (80%) or more that arose until the day of the public auction or the declaration of bankruptcy.

-- (b) expenses for the necessary food of the debtor and his family that arose during the last six months before the day of the public auction or the declaration of bankruptcy. - (c) employee salaries, educator claims and lawyers' fees and expenses that arose within the last two years prior to the day of the first public auction or the declaration of bankruptcy.
-However, there is no limit set for claims raised by employees and lawyers for compensation due by reason of termination.
-The same rank also includes claims of the State arising out of the Value Added Tax (VAT) and any attributable or withholding taxes together with any increments and interests imposed on such claims, as well as claims of social security funds, alimony claims in case of the debtor's death and compensation claims due to disability exceeding sixty seven percent (67%) which arose up to the day of the public auction or the declaration of bankruptcy. - (d) claims of farmers from the sale of agricultural products that arose within the last year prior to the day of the public auction or the declaration of bankruptcy. - (e) claims of the State and municipalities arising out of any cause, together with any increments and interests imposed on such claims. - (f) claims of the Compensation Fund for investment services firms, insofar as the debtor was an investment services firm and the claims of such fund were born within the two (2) years preceding the day of the public auction or the declaration of bankruptcy.
+- (a) medical and funeral expenses of the debtor and his family that arose within the last twelve (12) months prior to the day of the public auction or the declaration of bankruptcy and compensation claims (except claims for moral damages) due to disability exceeding eighty percent (80%) or more that arose until the day of the public auction or the declaration of bankruptcy. - (b) claims for the provision of necessary food vital for the support debtor and his family that arose during the last six months before the day of the public auction or the declaration of bankruptcy. - (c) claims based on salaried employment, claims from fees expenses and compensation of lawyers paid under fixed regular remuneration, provided that they arose within the last two years prior to the day of the first public auction or the declaration of bankruptcy compensation claims arising by reason of termination of employment arrangements and lawyers' compensation claims arising by reason of the termination of in-house employment arrangement.
+The same rank also includes claims of the State arising out of the Value Added Tax (VAT) and any attributable or withholding taxes together with any increments and interests imposed on such claims, as well as claims of social security organisation, alimony claims in case of death of the person owing alimony and compensation claims due to disability exceeding sixty seven per cent.
+(67%) which arose up to the day of the public auction or the declaration of bankruptcy. - (d) claims of farmers or agricultural cooperatives from the sale of agricultural products that arose within the last year prior to the day the public auction was first set to occur or the declaration of bankruptcy. - (e) claims of the State and municipal authorities arising out of any cause, together with any increments and interest imposed on such claims. - (f) claims of the Greek Investor Compensation Scheme (Syneggyitiko) against the debtor, insofar as the debtor was an investment services firm and the claims of such fund were born within the two (2) years preceding the day of the public auction or the declaration of bankruptcy.

-In case of concurrence of general and special privileges (e.g. a pledge or a mortgage) and non - privileged claims, the percentage of satisfaction of the creditors with general privileges is limited to twenty five percent (25%), whereas the percentage of satisfaction of creditors with special privileges is sixty five percent (65%).
+In case of concurrence of general privileges (as mentioned above) and special privileges (which include claims secured by pledge or mortgage) and non - privileged claims, the percentage of satisfaction of the creditors with general privileges is limited to up to twenty five percent (25%), whereas the percentage of satisfaction of creditors with special privileges is up to sixty five percent (65%).
 The remaining amount of ten percent (10%) of the auction proceeds is allocated to the non - privileged creditors.
-In case of concurrence of creditors with special privileges and non - privileged creditors, an amount of ninety (90%) is allocated to creditors with special privileges, while an amount of ten percent (10%) of the auction proceeds is allocated to the non-privileged creditors.
+In case of concurrence of creditors with special privileges and non - privileged creditors, an amount of ninety (90%) is allocated to tre ditors with special privileges, while an amount of ten percent (10%) of the auction proceeds is allocated to the non-privileged creditors.
 In case of concurrence of claims with general privileges and non - privileged claims, the percentage of satisfaction of the former is seventy percent (70%).